BIGJRA/BIGJRA.github.io/rejuv.md

 | **Beedrill**        | 1        |                      |          |                   |          |

 Each tree is either a “low” tree or a “high” tree.
-Low trees have more infrequent encounters, but typically the rarer Pokémon.
+Low trees have more infrequent encounters, but typically the rarer Pokemon.
 North of the bridge you’ll cross the right tree is a low tree and the left tree is a high tree.
 Be wary of Pineco’s Self-Destruct.
 Diglett will be available much more easily in the next area.